Loune Viaud

 Fran Matos

 This portrait is inspired by the colorful vibrancy often seen in Haitian art.
 I’ve used the tropical Haitian landscape as the backdrop to my illustration of Loune Viaud since she was crucial to natural disaster recovery efforts in Haiti.
-As she is someone who has selflessly taken in countless children in the aftermath of a devastating earthquake, I’ve chosen to illustrate her holding a child as a representation of how she continues to guide, protect and nurture the future of Haiti.
+I’ve chosen to illustrate her holding a child as a representation of how she continues to guide, protect and nurture the future of Haiti.

 Haiti